Joaovtrc/reactnd-project-myreads-starter/README.md

 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY
 └── src
+    ├──components
+    │   ├──Book
+    │   │   ├──BookComponentComponent.js # Render and hold state for the book component.
+Has methods to change the shelf value.
+    │   │   ├──BookDetailsComponent.js # Render books details (Title and Authors).
+    │   │   ├──BookListComponent.js # Render a list of Books.
+    │   │   └──BookShelfChangerComponent.js # Render the book shelf changer.
+    │   ├──Search
+    │   │   ├──SearchBarComponent.js # Render the searchBar (input for searching) and the Link to return to main page.
+    │   │   └──SearchComponent.js # Render and hold state for the SearchComponent (display books results in a BookList).
+    │   └──Shelf
+    │       ├──ShelfComponent.js #Render a Shelf with a title and display results with a BookList │       └──ShelfListComponent.js # Renders a list of Shelfs and hold state for all of them (has methods to update the list)
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.